opea-project/GenAIExamples/ChatQnA/README.md

 python ingest.py
 ```

-Note: `ingest.py` will download the embedding model, please set the proxy if necessary.
+Note: `ingest.py` will download the embedding model.
+Please set the proxy if necessary.

 # Start LangChain Server